arashabe/covid-clinical-xml-db-xquery/Doc/Problem_and_Solution_SQL_XPath_Data_Workflow.md

    DROP PROCEDURE InsertAndUpdateTables;
    ```

 This solution automates the process of inserting and updating clinical study data from multiple XML files into the relational database.
-By creating and executing a stored procedure, the entity ensures that new XML files are consistently and accurately loaded into the `ClinicalStudies` table and its derived tables, maintaining data integrity and facilitating efficient data management.

 ---